nmarsollier/viaduct/shared/codegen/impldocs/structure.md

-This project is structured intro three packages:
+This project is structured into three packages:

 * `codegen/util` - utility items (including naming abstractions) shared by the other two packages in this project, and also exported to clients of this project.